Skip to Content

 If you absolutely want to see ‘everything’ in Iceland in one week, then you could use this alternative 7-day Iceland Ring Road itinerary:

-So, this is my suggested one week Iceland itinerary.
-These suggestions are based on our various trips to Iceland, including recommendations for all the best places in this part of Iceland.
-It’s not a standard copy-paste itinerary that you’ll find described anywhere else, but I have no doubt that you’ll absolutely love it!
+So, this is our suggested self-drive itinerary for one week in Iceland.
+It’s based on our various trips to Iceland and is not a standard copy-paste itinerary that you’ll find described anywhere else, but I have no doubt that you’ll absolutely love it!
+Furthermore, you can easily adjust it depending on your flight times and interests, and you can also flip it around if you prefer.

-And when you do this trip, please come back to our blog and leave a comment under this article telling us how it went – we love to hear feedback from our readers!
+When you do this trip, please come back to our blog and leave a comment under this article telling us how it went – we love to hear feedback from our readers!
+In fact, if you scroll through the comments below, you will see that some of our readers already shared their experiences following this itinerary.

 If you have any questions about this 7-day Iceland itinerary, feel free to leave a reply below and I’ll try to help.
 Alternatively, please join our Facebook group for Iceland & Scandinavia Travel – it’s a great place to meet other travelers, ask questions, and share experiences.